Director: Todd Phillips

 For all of the cast’s enthusiasm, Due Date is a lazy vehicle welded together from the scraps of other road trips.
 Without the wit of Planes, Trains and Automobiles, it burns up its talented duo with gags that never get out of first gear.
 The occasional burst of chemistry keeps the engine ticking over, but the tank soon runs on empty.
 And that’s when they wheel out the disabled war veteran for a punch-up.

 A disappointingly average way to make your car journey feel longer.

-Due Date is available to watch online on Amazon Prime Video as part of a £5.99 monthly subscription.
+Due Date is available on Netflix UK, as part of an £8.99 monthly subscription.